Anthy. <- Previous • Next -> Dios.

 Chu-Chu reflects how others treat Anthy.
 Utena makes friends with Chu-Chu immediately, the first sign that she will act to save Anthy in the duel of episode 2.
 It can be read as meaning that Anthy likes Utena from the start (though she still expects that Utena will go wrong at some point as Dios did).
 Saionji harasses Chu-Chu at every opportunity.
 When Anthy visits Akio for sex, Anthy carries her desires to Akio and leaves her misgivings behind with Chu-Chu.
 For a symbolic example, see comparisons - Chu-Chu hangs on.
 It’s parallel to how Utena dissociates her desires into body language and her misgivings into babble in the First Seduction—as Utena becomes girlish, she takes on Anthy’s needed defense mechanism.
 Chu-Chu avoids Akio completely and acts afraid when Akio is mentioned, because Chu-Chu carries Anthy’s misgivings about Akio.
 The only time we see Akio and Chu-Chu together is in the epilog, when Chu-Chu reflects Anthy’s hidden sadness in leaving behind the central relationship of her life so far.
 Akio does not appear to notice Chu-Chu’s existence; he does not know about (or does not believe in) Anthy’s defense mechanism.

 Eating.
 Chu-Chu’s gluttony reads as stress eating, Anthy’s reaction to her traumatically stressful situation displaced onto Chu-Chu.
 Eating in Utena sometimes means sex, as in devouring fish (women).
 That reading doesn’t seem entirely natural to me for Chu-Chu, but if you accept it then Chu-Chu’s uncontrolled eating stands for Anthy’s uncontrolled sex life.
 She has no choice, but is required to satisfy Akio’s demands plus those of the dueling champion.
-Saionji is captured by a vision of eternal true love, so maybe he doesn’t make sexual demands.
+Saionji is captured by a vision of eternal true love (see Saionji’s television world), so maybe he doesn’t make sexual demands.
 But does Touga restrict himself to his fangirls?
-He seems more interested in controlling and protecting Anthy to ensure he can access her power, but she is still his bride.
-And there seem to have been many earlier plots.
-Plus we know that, as much as Akio would like to do it all himself, Anthy is sometimes assigned tasks that involve seducing people—she plays Mamiya to seduce and control Mikage.
+He seems more interested in controlling and protecting Anthy to ensure he can access her power, but she is still his bride at the start of episode 12, and they work together for nearly all the series.
+Besides that, Akio has run many earlier plots.
+We know that, as much as Akio would like to do it all himself, Anthy is sometimes assigned tasks that involve seducing people—she plays Mamiya to seduce and control Mikage.
 She likely seduced Mr. Ohtori.
-The Kaoru mother likely left the family because Anthy seduced Mr. Kaoru, as in Miki’s imaginary scene in episode 26 (though who knows, maybe Akio seduced Mrs. Kaoru instead).
+The Kaoru mother likely left the family because Anthy seduced Mr. Kaoru, as in Miki’s imaginary scene in episode 26 (it’s imaginary, which in Utena is evidence).

 Mouse.
 Chu-Chu is compared to a mouse in multiple ways.
 Chu-Chu physically resembles a mouse.
 In episode 2, Chu-Chu is parallel to Utena’s imaginary mouse.
 Chu-Chu makes “chuu” sounds, and in episode 15 Miki misnames Chu-Chu as Chuu-Chuu; Utena answers that “chuu-chuu” is the sound a mouse makes.
 In episode 22, Mikage says he found Chu-Chu caught in a mousetrap.